Virtual Reality (VR) for Pain Relief & Relaxation

 Sports physical therapy includes injury prevention, as well as treatment of sports injuries, and return to readiness for sports.
 Since sports injuries are commonly caused by overuse, treatment includes identifing causative factors.
 Fusion Physical Therapy employs the Functional Movement Screen and the Selective Functional Movement Assessment, when appropriate, to help determine the factors contributing to susceptibility to injury.

-Tens of millions of Americans suffer from chronic pain, defined as pain lasting for more than six months.
-Commonly this pain comes from headaches, joint pain, and spinal pain.
-Fusion physical therapists are highly experienced in treating chronic pain of almost any origin.
-We work closely with your physician to determine the source of the pain, if possible, and to decrease pain while improving your ability to perform your daily routine.
+Tens of millions of Americans suffer from back and neck pain.
+Fusion physical therapists are highly experienced in treating pain of spinal origin, whether it is acute, chronic, or post-operative.
+We work closely many leading spine physicians to determine the best avenue of treatment to decrease your pain while improving your ability to perform your daily routine.

 Studies have shown that patients who are fit and strong prior to being subjected to surgery or other invasive treatments have better results than their unfit counterparts.
 At Fusion, we offer advice and guidance regarding the best "prehabilitation" plan for you.